Weight Loss

 Microdose Tirzepatide: A Quick Note

 You will sometimes see "microdose tirzepatide" discussed in the same conversation.
-The same idea applies: doses well below the 2.5 mg standard starter, typically in the 0.50 mg to 1.50 mg range, used for patients who want a gentler dual-receptor approach.
+The same idea applies: doses well below the 2.5 mg standard starter, typically in the 0.50 mg to 1.50 mg range, used for patients who want a lower-dose dual-receptor approach.
 Microdose tirzepatide is a separate protocol with its own dosing math and its own pricing.
 If you are choosing between microdose semaglutide and microdose tirzepatide, the same logic in our tirzepatide versus semaglutide comparison applies, just scaled down.

 What to Expect in the First 90 Days on a Microdose